reumandc/TomAnderson_WIdeer/README.md

 ## Introduction

-This repository can be used to reproduce the complete analyses behind the paper "Synchronous Effects Produce Major Cycles in Deer Populations and Deer-Vehicle Collisions" and to recompile the paper itself.
+This repository can be used to reproduce the complete analyses behind the paper "Synchronous Effects Produce Cycles in Deer Populations and Deer-Vehicle Collisions" and to recompile the paper itself.
 Data are also included in the repository.

 ## How to compile